PLEASE SEE 'BIG FESTIVALS AND MAJOR EVENTS IN BARCELONA'

 The array of religious events and old-fashioned pageants, all of which spotlight what makes Catalonia unique, are supplemented by a wide variety of more modern celebrations.
-You’re just as likely to stumble across a festival of rock documentaries, graffiti art, hip hop or cyber sculpture as you are to see a traditional parade: Sónar alone attracts 80,000 people each year.
+You’re just as likely to stumble across a festival of rock documentaries, graffiti art, hip hop or cyber sculpture as you are to see a traditional parade: the Sónar electronica music festival alone attracts upwards of 80,000 people each year.

-The key annual events are September’s Festes de la Mercè, the main city celebrations that offer a wild variety of events.
+The key annual events are September’s Festes de la Mercè, the main city celebrations in honour of Barcelona's patron saint, that offer a wild variety of events.
 The Mercè and the other 30 or so neighbourhood festes share many traditional ingredients: dwarfs, castellers (human castles), and gegants (huge papier-mâché/fibreglass giants dressed as princesses, fishermen, sultans and even topless chorus girls), and two unique exercises: the correfoc and the sardana.

 The orderly antidote to this pandemonium is the sardana, Catalonia’s folk dance.
 Watching the dancers executing their fussy little hops and steps in a large circle, it’s hard to believe that sardanes were once banned as a vestige of pagan witchcraft.
 The music is similarly restrained; a reedy noise played by an 11-piece cobla band.
 The sardana is much harder than it looks, and the joy lies in taking part rather than watching.
-To try your luck, check out the sardanes populars held in front of the cathedral (noon-2pm Sun Jan-Aug & Dec; 6-8pm Sat, noon-2pm Sun Sept-Nov) and in the Plaça Sant Jaume (6pm Sun Oct-July), or see www.fed.sardanista.cat for monthly displays around the city.
+To try your luck, check out the sardanes populars held in front of the Cathedral (Jan-Aug & Dec: Sun noon-2pm; Sep-Nov: Sat 6-8pm; Sun noon-2pm) and in the Plaça Sant Jaume (Oct-Jul: Sun 6pm), or see www.fed.sardanista.cat for monthly displays around the city.

-Most shops, banks and offices, and many bars and restaurants, close on public holidays (festius/festivos), and public transport is limited.
-Many take long weekends whenever a major holiday comes along.
-If the holiday coincides with, say, a Tuesday or a Thursday, many people will take the Monday or Friday off: this is what is known as a pont/puente.
+Most shops, banks and offices, and many bars and restaurants, close on public holidays ('festius'/'festivos'), and public transport is limited.
+Plenty of locals take long weekends whenever a major holiday comes along.
+If the holiday coincides with, say, a Tuesday or a Thursday, many will take the Monday or Friday off, in what is known as a 'pont'/'puente' ('bridge').